 It works by the card company trying to claim your money back from the company you’ve paid, by reversing the transaction.

-There’s no minimum spend in order to be covered by chargeback, but time limits apply for making a claim – which may be up to 45 and 120 days from making the purchase, depending on the type of card.
+There’s usually no minimum spend in order to be covered by chargeback, but time limits apply for making a claim – usually up to either 45 or 120 days from making the purchase, depending on the type of card.

 Chargeback claims can take some time to process because the card company has to get the money refunded before it can pass it onto you.

 If you aren’t satisfied with the response you get from your card company read our guide below to check the next steps.

 Thank you for your feedback